ben-spanswick/hugo-blog/content/datascience/kids.md

 description: "Leadership lessons from the unexpected teachers at home"
 ---

-# **What My 1 and 4-Year-Olds Taught Me About Leading Data Teams**
+# My Kids Accidentally Made Me a Better Data Leader

-I never expected my most profound leadership training would come from two people who can't tie their own shoes.

-Before having kids, I thought I understood empathetic leadership.
-I'd read the books, attended the workshops, and prided myself on being a "people-first" data leader.
-Then my children arrived and completely rewrote my understanding of what it means to truly connect with and guide others.

-The parallels between raising young children and leading data teams aren't immediately obvious.
-One group builds with blocks while the other builds with code.
-One group has meltdowns over broken crayons while the other... well, sometimes has meltdowns over broken code.

-But after four years of simultaneously growing as a parent and a leader, I've realized that my 1-year-old daughter and 4-year-old son have become my most insightful leadership coaches.
-They've taught me lessons about empathy, creativity, and wonder that have fundamentally changed how I lead data teams.
+*What a 1-year-old and 4-year-old taught me about managing teams*

 ---

-## **The Empathy Imperative: Understanding Before Solving**
+I thought I had leadership figured out.
+Read all the right books, attended the workshops, considered myself pretty good with people.
+Then I became a dad and realized I knew absolutely nothing.

+My 1-year-old daughter and 4-year-old son don't care about my MBA or how many data scientists I've managed.
+They just want me to understand them, be curious with them, and not lose my mind when things go sideways.

+Turns out, that's exactly what my data teams needed too.

+After four years of fumbling through both parenting and leadership simultaneously, I've discovered that toddlers make surprisingly good leadership coaches.
+They've completely changed how I think about empathy, curiosity, and creating safe spaces for people to grow.

+Here's what they taught me.

+---

+## Lesson 1: Actually Listen Before You Try to Fix Everything

-My 1-year-old daughter can't tell me what's wrong.
-When she's upset, I have to become a detective—is she hungry?
+My 1-year-old can't tell me what's wrong when she's upset.
+She just cries.
+So I've become a detective - is she hungry?
 Tired?
-In pain?
-Frustrated by the limitations of her tiny body?
-The process requires putting aside my own agenda and fully immersing myself in her experience.
+Frustrated that she can't reach her toy?
+I have to put aside whatever I was doing and really pay attention to understand what she needs.

-This has completely transformed how I approach team challenges.
+This completely changed how I handle team problems.

-**What my children taught me:** True empathy isn't just acknowledging feelings—it's the committed practice of seeing the world through someone else's eyes before attempting to solve their problems.

-**How it changed my leadership:** When a data scientist comes to me with a problem, my first response used to be solutions-oriented.
-Now, I start with understanding:
+**Before kids:** Someone comes to me with an issue, I immediately start problem-solving.

+**After kids:** I force myself to understand first, solve second.

+Instead of jumping to solutions, I started asking things like:
-- "Walk me through how you're experiencing this challenge"
+- "Help me understand what you're experiencing"
-- "What parts of this are most frustrating for you?"
+- "What's the most frustrating part of this for you?"
-- "What have you already tried?"

-When we implemented this "understand first" approach across our data leadership team, our employee satisfaction scores around "feeling heard" increased by 42% in six months.
-More importantly, the solutions we eventually developed actually addressed the real problems, not just the symptoms.

-The most powerful question I've learned to ask both my children and my team: "Can you help me understand what you're seeing right now?"
-This simple question has prevented countless misalignments and built deeper trust than any technical solution could have achieved.
+- "Walk me through how this feels from your perspective"

+The difference has been huge.
+When we actually understand the real problem - not just the surface symptoms - our solutions actually work.

+One data scientist came to me complaining about "technical debt in our models."
+My old approach would have been to immediately discuss refactoring strategies.
+Instead, I asked her to help me understand what she was experiencing day-to-day.

+Turns out the real issue wasn't technical debt - it was that she felt like her work wasn't valued because leadership kept asking for quick fixes instead of letting her build things properly.
+Completely different problem, completely different solution.

 ---

-## **Embracing the Power of "Why?": Curiosity as a Leadership Tool**

-My 4-year-old son asks "why" approximately 400 times per day (I've counted).
-It can be exhausting, but it's also a masterclass in challenging assumptions.
+## Lesson 2: Ask "Why" Like Your Job Depends on It

+My 4-year-old asks "why" about everything.
+And I mean everything.

 "Why is the sky blue?"
-"Why do we have to wear shoes?"
+"Why do cars have wheels?"
-"Why can't dogs talk?"
-"Why do we use this database?"
+"Why do we brush our teeth?"

-That last one he hasn't asked yet, but the spirit of the question has changed how I approach data strategy.

-**What my children taught me:** Relentless curiosity breaks through calcified thinking and opens up possibilities that expertise often blinds us to.

-**How it changed my leadership:** I've started deliberately channeling my inner 4-year-old in strategy meetings, asking fundamental "why" questions that we've long stopped considering:
+It's exhausting, but it's also brilliant.
+He doesn't accept "that's just how things are" as an answer.

+I started bringing that same energy to work, and it's been a game-changer.

+**In strategy meetings, I became the annoying person asking:**
-- "Why do we structure data this way?"
+- "Why do we structure our data this way?"
-- "Why is this report necessary?"
+- "Why is this the process we follow?"
-- "Why do we believe this approach is best?"
+- "Why do we think this approach is best?"

-These questions initially met resistance—they can feel naïve or challenging to subject matter experts.
-But they've led to some of our most significant breakthroughs.
-One simple "why do we run this process weekly instead of continuously?" led to a complete redesign that improved data freshness by 80%.
+At first, people were a bit put off.
+These questions can feel naive when you're deep in expertise.
+But they've led to some of our biggest breakthroughs.

+One simple "why do we run this report weekly instead of daily?" led us to redesign the entire process and improve data freshness by 80%.
+Sometimes the most basic questions unlock the biggest improvements.

-I now build "fundamental questioning" sessions into our quarterly planning, where we deliberately examine our basic assumptions.
-The only rule: respond to every "why" with genuine consideration, not defensiveness.
+I now schedule "fundamental questioning" sessions quarterly where we deliberately challenge our basic assumptions.
+The only rule: every "why" gets a real answer, not defensiveness.

 ---

-## **The Wonder of Discovery: Learning Alongside Your Team**
+## Lesson 3: Learn Stuff Together (Even When You Don't Know the Answer)

-Watching my 1-year-old daughter discover that shadows exist or my 4-year-old son realize he can mix blue and yellow paint to make green is a reminder of how powerful shared discovery can be.
+Watching my daughter discover shadows for the first time, or my son realize he can mix colors to make new ones - the pure joy of discovery is infectious.

-Their wide-eyed wonder at the world has made me reconsider what it means to be a leader who doesn't have all the answers.

-**What my children taught me:** The joy of discovery is amplified when shared, and there's unique power in learning alongside others rather than teaching from a position of expertise.

-**How it changed my leadership:** I've deliberately created more opportunities for collaborative exploration where I'm not the expert:

-- Joint learning sessions where we tackle new technologies together
-- Research spikes where the team explores a question without predetermined answers
-- "I don't know, let's find out" becoming a standard part of my leadership vocabulary
+And here's the thing: I'm learning right alongside them.
+I don't have all the answers about why leaves change color or how airplanes stay up.
+We figure it out together.

+This completely changed how I approach new challenges at work.

+**Instead of feeling like I need to be the expert on everything, I started saying:** "I don't know, let's figure it out together."

-When we implemented a new computer vision system, rather than bringing in external experts, we formed a cross-functional learning team.
-I participated not as a leader but as a fellow learner.
-The project took slightly longer than it might have with outside experts, but the team's capability and confidence grew exponentially.
+When we needed to implement a new computer vision system, instead of bringing in external consultants, I formed a learning team.
+I participated not as the leader with all the answers, but as someone equally curious about how this technology worked.

+The project took a bit longer than it might have with outside experts, but something amazing happened - the entire team's confidence and capability grew exponentially.
+They owned the solution because they built it together.

-The most successful leaders I know now aren't those with the most expertise—they're those who can create environments where collective discovery thrives.
+The best leaders I know aren't the ones with the most expertise.
+They're the ones who create environments where everyone gets to discover and learn together.

 ---

-## **Embracing Imperfection: The Freedom to Try and Fail**
+## Lesson 4: Make It Safe to Mess Up

+My son built this elaborate castle out of magnetic tiles last week.
+Spent 30 minutes on it, was so proud.
+Then he accidentally knocked it over while reaching for something.

-My 4-year-old son recently spent 30 minutes creating what he described as a "beautiful castle" out of magnet tiles.
-When he accidentally knocked it over, I braced for tears.
-Instead, he paused, said "Now I can build something even better!" and started again.
+I was ready for a meltdown.
+Instead, he looked at the pieces and said, "Now I can build something even cooler!" and started over.

-His resilience wasn't innate—it developed because we've created an environment where mistakes are treated as learning opportunities, not failures.
+That resilience didn't happen overnight.
+It developed because we've always treated mistakes as learning opportunities, not disasters.

-**What my children taught me:** Creativity and innovation require psychological safety—the freedom to try, fail, learn, and try again without shame.

-**How it changed my leadership:** I've become much more transparent about my own mistakes and deliberate about how we respond to failure:
+I realized my data teams needed that same psychological safety.

+**I started being more open about my own mistakes:**
-- I regularly share my own "learning moments" (corporate-speak for mistakes)
+- Sharing my "learning moments" in team meetings
-- We've implemented "failure retrospectives" that focus on learning, not blame
+- Running "failure retrospectives" focused on what we learned, not who screwed up
-- We celebrate bold attempts, even when they don't succeed
+- Celebrating bold attempts, even when they didn't work out

-After one particularly visible project failure, rather than looking for accountability, I guided the team through a learning-focused retrospective.
-The insights from that session informed a second attempt that became one of our most successful initiatives.
-More importantly, the team's willingness to take smart risks increased dramatically.
+After one particularly visible project failure, instead of looking for someone to blame, I guided the team through a learning-focused retrospective.
+The insights from that session informed our next attempt, which became one of our most successful initiatives.

-The data teams that innovate most effectively aren't those with the smartest individuals—they're those where people feel safe enough to propose imperfect ideas and learn from inevitable setbacks.
+More importantly, people started proposing bolder ideas because they weren't afraid of being punished for trying something that might not work.

 ---

-## **Final Thoughts: The Unexpected Leadership Curriculum**

-Parenthood offers a leadership masterclass if we're willing to see the lessons.
-My children have taught me that the most powerful leadership tools aren't technical expertise or strategic brilliance—they're human connection, curiosity, shared discovery, and psychological safety.

-The best data leaders I know:

-✅ **Lead with empathy first, solutions second.** They understand before they solve.

-✅ **Maintain childlike curiosity.** They ask fundamental questions that challenge basic assumptions.

-✅ **Share in discovery.** They learn alongside their teams rather than always teaching from expertise.

-✅ **Create safety for imperfection.** They build environments where creativity can flourish through iteration and learning.

-These principles aren't just nice-to-haves—they're competitive advantages.
-In a field where technical skills are increasingly commoditized, the ability to build truly human-centered teams is what separates good data organizations from great ones.

-So if you find your leadership approach needs refreshing, you might find your best teachers aren't in the boardroom or on the bestseller list.
-They might be building block towers and asking "why" for the hundredth time today.
+## What Changed (And What It Actually Looks Like)

+### Before Kids (The "Expert" Approach)
+- Jump straight to solutions when people bring problems
+- Feel pressure to have all the answers
+- Focus on individual performance and expertise
+- Treat mistakes as problems to be avoided

+### After Kids (The "Human" Approach)
+- Listen first, understand the real problem, then solve
+- Comfortable saying "I don't know, let's learn together"
+- Focus on team learning and collective capability
+- Treat mistakes as opportunities to get better

+### The Practical Results

+**Employee satisfaction around "feeling heard" went up 42%** in six months after we implemented the "understand first" approach.

+**Innovation attempts increased significantly** after we created psychological safety around failure.

+**Team capability grew faster** when we learned new technologies together instead of always bringing in outside experts.

+**Better solutions** emerged when we actually understood problems before trying to fix them.

 ---

-*This post draws on my dual journey as a parent and data leader.
-The approaches outlined here have transformed how I build and lead teams, creating environments where both people and innovation can thrive.*
+## The Uncomfortable Truth About Technical Leadership

+Here's what parenting taught me that all the leadership books missed:

+**Technical expertise isn't what makes great leaders.** The ability to create environments where people feel understood, curious, and safe to try things - that's what makes great leaders.

+**The smartest person in the room isn't always the best leader.** Sometimes the best leader is the person asking the most basic questions or admitting they don't know something.

+**Innovation requires psychological safety.** People won't propose creative solutions if they're afraid of looking stupid or being blamed when things don't work perfectly.

+**Real empathy is work.** It means putting aside your own agenda and really trying to understand someone else's experience.
+It's harder than technical problem-solving, but it's what actually moves teams forward.

+---

+## What This Looks Like in Practice

+### Start Every Problem Conversation with Understanding
+Instead of: "Here's how we should fix this"
+Try: "Help me understand what you're experiencing"

+### Ask Fundamental Questions Regularly
+Instead of: Accepting "that's how we've always done it"
+Try: "Why is this the best approach for what we're trying to achieve?"

+### Learn Alongside Your Team
+Instead of: "I'll bring in an expert to teach you"
+Try: "I don't know this either - let's figure it out together"

+### Make Failure Safe
+Instead of: "Who made this mistake?"
+Try: "What can we learn from this that will help us next time?"

+---

+## The Bottom Line

+My kids don't care about my technical credentials or management philosophy.
+They just want me to pay attention, be curious, and create a safe space for them to grow and explore.

+Turns out, that's exactly what data teams need too.

+The best technical leaders aren't the ones with the most expertise - they're the ones who can create environments where everyone feels heard, stays curious, and isn't afraid to try new things.

+So if your leadership approach feels stale, maybe the best teachers aren't in the boardroom or business books.
+Maybe they're the ones asking "why" for the hundredth time today while building something amazing out of blocks.

+---

+*Four years into this parenting and leadership journey, I'm convinced that the soft skills matter way more than the technical ones.
+My kids keep teaching me that every day.*